 2. Model Layer

 The Model Layer serves as the engine room for decision-making and data processing.
-TensorFlow and PyTorch are specialized libraries that provide a diverse toolbox for a variety of machine learning operations including natural language processing, computer vision, and predictive analytics.
+TensorFlow and PyTorch are specialized libraries that provide a diverse toolbox for a variety of machine learning operations including natural language processing (NLP applications), computer vision, and predictive analytics.
 This area includes feature engineering, model training, and hyperparameter optimization.
 Various machine learning techniques, ranging from regression models to complicated neural networks, are evaluated using performance measures such as accuracy, recall, and F1-score.
 This layer serves as an intermediate, receiving data from the Application Layer, doing computation-intensive activities, and then returning the insights to be presented or acted upon.

 3. Infrastructure Layer